 sc stop msiserver sc stop TrustedInstaller sc config msiserver start= disabled sc config TrustedInstaller start= disabled

-- Let’s back up the access lists (ACLs) assigned to the files and folders in the WinSxS directory (this backup will become necessary when recovering original ACLs)
+- Let’s back up the access lists (ACLs) assigned to the files and folders in the WinSxS directory using the icacls utility.
+A backup copy of an ACL is a plain text file that lists all files and directories and the NTFS permissions assigned to them (this backup will become necessary when recovering original ACLs):

 icacls "%WINDIR%\WinSxS" /save "%WINDIR%\WinSxS_NTFS.acl" /t